I picked it up from the library on a Friday afternoon and had finished it by Sunday morning. It’s just such a cute, fun read.

 Best of all, I find Rainbow Rowell to just be extremely witty.
 I flipped through page after page trying to find a line to quote here, but she’s not just a one-line funny writer.
 She writes whole paragraphs of amusing dialogue.

-And I can especially buy it in this one because aren’t we often our most clever self in emails when we have a few extra seconds to think of that perfect reply?
+And I can especially buy it in Attachments because aren’t we often our most clever self in emails when we have a few extra seconds to think of that perfect reply?

-I just thoroughly enjoyed reading this book again – I just wanted it to keep going and going and going.
+I just thoroughly enjoyed reading Attachments by Rainbow Rowell again – I just wanted it to keep going and going and going.

 And now I’m counting down the days until her next book, Landline, comes out in July (JULY!
 I believe that is 40,000 years away).